Charles-Johnson/zia_programming/zia/README.md

 Instead of storing the source code as plain text and editing the raw text (which can easily break the program), the runtime environment of the interpreter (the `Context`) can be saved to disk and used in other programs.
-All the programming is done using an interactive shell such as [IZia](https://github.com/Charles-Johnson/zia_programming/tree/master/izia).
+All the programming is done using an interactive shell such as [IZia](https://github.com/Charles-Johnson/zia_programming/tree/master/izia) or via an online IDE (https://zia-lang.org).
 The commands sent are interpreted based on the `Context`.
 They are used to incrementally modify, test and debug the `Context`.

 Expressions for Zia commands represent a binary tree where parentheses group a pair of expressions and a space separates a pair of expressions.